Together, we are moving forward with a safe and effective cleanup at Santa Susana, preserving it for future generations as open space.

 The restoration of the Santa Susana landscape is well underway; native plants and animals have already reclaimed much of its 2,850 acres.
 Due to its past sensitive government work, Santa Susana has remained in many ways protected and isolated — one of the most intact and vast natural areas (or wildlife linkages) right in the middle of the urbanization of the immensely populated Simi and San Fernando Valleys.

-Santa Susana remains a site of historic significance with towering rocket engine test stands on NASA land and Native American artifacts throughout the property.
+Santa Susana remains a site of historic significance with towering rocket engine test stands on NASA-administered land and Native American artifacts throughout the property.
 After restoration is complete, Santa Susana will continue to be a place where mountain lions roam free, cultural artifacts remain undisturbed, and oak woodlands have the opportunity to thrive.
 Boeing secured a conservation easement that forever protects the site's vast natural and cultural features, and permanently preserves nearly 2,400 acres at the site.

-Since becoming the owner of a majority of the land in 1996, Boeing has made considerable progress cleaning up and restoring Santa Susana.
-After decades of investigation activities, we have an extensive understanding of the site, which helps us monitor in the right places.
+Since becoming the majority landowner in 1996, Boeing has made considerable progress cleaning up and restoring Santa Susana.
+After decades of soil, groundwater and stormwater investigation activities, we have worked under the oversight of, or in coordination with, state and federal regulatory agencies and:

 We have taken proactive measures to address legacy contamination and ensure the continued safety of the surrounding community.

-In 2022, Boeing agreed to the comprehensive framework proposed by the Cal EPA to implement a clear and accelerated plan for cleanup at the former SSFL site.
+In 2022, Boeing agreed to the comprehensive framework proposed by the Cal EPA to implement a clear and accelerated plan for cleanup at the former site.
 That agreement included two interim cleanup measures.
 Work on the first to restore adjacent open space at Sage Ranch began in the summer of 2022 and is expected to be complete in 2023.
-Work on the second to address the Area I burnpit should commence later this year.
+Work on the second to address the Area I Burn Pit should commence later this year.

-The framework involves two state agencies - the Department of Toxic Substances Control (DTSC) and the Los Angeles Regional Water Quality Control Board (Los Angeles Water Board) - and provides Boeing with a clear process, schedule, and criteria for future decision-making at SSFL.
+The framework involves two state agencies - the Department of Toxic Substances Control (DTSC) and the Los Angeles Regional Water Quality Control Board (Los Angeles Water Board) - and provides Boeing with a clear process, schedule, and criteria for future decision-making at Santa Susana.
 The framework also accelerates cleanup, reduces the potential for technical disputes and establishes a process to resolve them quickly, avoiding delays from litigation.
 When complete, the cleanup will be one of the most stringent ever ordered in California.

 Federal and state laws require that sites be cleaned up to limit risks to human health and the environment based upon current and future land use.
 Boeing’s agreement with the state goes beyond this level given that Boeing’s property will remain open space forever and never be developed under an irrevocable conservation easement.